besaoct/nuniq/README.md

-# nuniq
+# Nuniq

-`nuniq` is a TypeScript-compatible utility for generating unique names, usernames, or random strings with customizable configurations.
+`nuniq` is a TypeScript-compatible node package for generating unique names, usernames, random strings, and more with customizable configurations.
 It supports various generator functions, optional seeds for deterministic output, and flexible configurations to suit different use cases.

 ## Features

 - **Random String Generator**: Create cryptic and hashed random strings of a specified length.
 - **Unique Username Generator**: Generate unique usernames based on full names, email addresses, and custom dictionaries.
-- **Unique Name Generator**:  For generating random and unique names.
+- **Unique Name Generator**: Generate random and unique names.
-- **Unique Slug Generator**:  For generating url friendly unique and customizable slugs.
+- **Unique Slug Generator**: Generate URL-friendly, unique, and customizable slugs.
 - **Customizable Configuration**: Configure generators with keys, dictionaries, and seed values.
 - **Flexible Input**: Accepts configurations in various formats to simplify usage.
-- **Custom Generator**: You can define and use your own custom generator functions with `nuniq`.
+- **Custom Generator**: Define and use your own custom generator functions with `nuniq`.

 ## Installation